 Billing.
 Billing your work to render an objective opinion means there can be no negotiations, bargaining, wheeling or dealing.

 Legal Staff.
-You’re working with lawyers, staff with legal background may be value-added and worth extra cost.
-I would recommend against hiring a bookkeeper and a receptionist and calling it a day.
-Once a practice moves into a public office, I most often find the bookkeeper and/or receptionist scenario, and it is woefully inadequate.
-Attorneys whose first contact is knowledgeable about what to ask if only to take a message will learn immediately that you have medico-legal expertise.
+You’re working with lawyers and paralegals.
+Hiring staff with legal background may be value-added for you and worth extra cost.
+I would recommend against hiring a bookkeeper and a minimum-wage receptionist and calling it a day.
+Once a practice moves from home office to business address, the caller’s (attorney, etc.) expectation changes and a new threshold of professionalism is expected.
+Attorneys whose first contact with your practice is someone knowledgeable about what to ask will learn immediately that you have medico-legal expertise.
 A receptionist without legal experience is essentially an answering service.
 What if that person is a rainmaker?

 Advertising is Not a Dirty Word, though it seems so to some forensic psychiatrists and other mental health experts.
 It isn’t.
 Here’s why.
 You are making a living and it is essential attorneys can find the expert witness best suited to the elements of a case.
 This is justifiable in front of a jury, judge or at the moment in deposition that opposing counsel tries to grill you on this point.
 I sometimes recommend a script to handle such questions with aplomb and confidence until it becomes more natural.
 Newbies to the field are most likely to get stage fright.
 Yet another reason to hire a consultant to help you navigate such questions. (caveat: shameless self-promotion.)